 What is a good substitution for the pin squat?

-A pause squat or box squat should be ok substitutes.
+A pause squat or box squat are both OK substitutes.

 What is the main difference between the 8 week and 16 week programs?